techpines/bone.io/README.md

   }
 ```

+* `data` - Data coming into or out of the application.
+* `context` - Context for understanding what to do with the data.

 The `data` variable is the data delivered from either the browser or node.
 The `context` gives you contextual information about the data route.
 Context might be a session or the view that initiated the route, or anything else that will help us use the data correctly.

 #### Middleware